 - Unless your child is still an infant, let them walk part of the way.
 Start them out small and let them walk a bit further each time.
 It can become pretty exhausting if your child expects you to carry them everywhere all the time, so let them learn to love to walk.

-- Teach them to respect the wilderness through the central tenents of Leave No Trace.
-As much fun as it is to try and pull that half broken branch off the tree, teach them to leave it be and only pick up sticks that are lying on the ground.
+- Teach kids to respect the wilderness through the central tenets of Leave No Trace.
+As much fun as it is to try and pull that half-broken branch off the tree, teach them to leave it be and only pick up sticks that are lying on the ground.
 Our children are the future stewards of this planet – if we teach them all to respect it, it may one day be a much better place.

-Age Related Hiking Tips
+Age-Related Hiking Tips

 Hiking with Babies & Infants (0-12 Months)

 The choice here is largely a front sling versus a backpack-style baby carrier which should be adjusted for the perfect parent/baby fit.
 Although, for infants less than six months you will have to swaddle them in front until they are big enough to be able to ride comfortably in a backpack-style carrier.
 You can check out REIs guide on how to best select a child carrier.

-Make sure and pack plenty of diapers and waste bags for packing all the used ones out where you can dispose of them properly.
-Pack plenty of milk or formula (powdered formula will help to save on weight) and a separate clean bottle to use only for water.
+Make sure and pack plenty of diapers and waste bags for packing all the used ones up until you can dispose of them properly.
+Pack plenty of milk or formula (powdered formula will help to save on weight) and a separate, clean water bottle to use only for water.

-Don’t do too much soon, ease into things by limiting the first couple of hikes to no more than a couple of hours.
+Don’t do too much too soon, ease into things by limiting the first couple of hikes to no more than a couple of hours.

-You’ll quickly notice that the rolling hiking motion will put most kids to sleep, so plan your baby hikes for their typical nap time to avoid messing up their regular sleep cycle
+You’ll quickly notice that the rolling hiking motion will put most kids to sleep, so plan your baby hikes for their typical nap time to avoid messing up their regular sleep cycle.

 Hiking with Toddlers (1-4ish Years)

 As your toddler is still not going to do much in the way of walking, I wouldn’t worry about needing boots just yet, a pair of sneakers are just fine.
-As you are hiking along, keep a look out for relatively flat and easy going sections of the trail where you can let them wander on their own.
+As you are hiking along, keep a lookout for relatively flat and easy-going sections of the trail where you can let them wander on their own.

-Hiking with grade schoolers (4ish-12 years)
+Hiking with Grade Schoolers (4ish-12 Years)

 Kids First Aid